-So the team had history with no hit games but not until September 26, 1906 had a Pirates pitcher been on the right end of one of these games while actually playing for the Pirates.
+So the team had history with no-hit games, but not until September 26, 1906 had a Pirates pitcher been on the right end of one of these games while actually playing for the Pirates.
 Nearly 25 full seasons into their history, that changed when Albert “Lefty” Leifield took the mound in the second game of a doubleheader against the Philadelphia Phillies.

 In game two, the Phillies went with another rookie, Walter Moser, who had just two career starts and was coming off a 13-2 loss against the Giants and Christy Mathewson.
-Lefield had a 17-11 record at that point with an ERA just under 2.00 in 28 starts.
-He had already thrown an incredible seven shutouts and in five of his losses the Pirates failed to score a single run.
+Leifield had a 17-11 record at that point, with an ERA just under 2.00 in 28 starts.
+He had already thrown an incredible seven shutouts, and in five of his losses, the Pirates failed to score a single run.
 On July 4th he pitched a one-hitter, taking a no-hitter into the 9th inning against future Hall of Famer Mordecai “Three Fingers” Brown.
 Leifield actually lost the game 1-0 and he had the only hit for the Pirates that day, as Brown threw a one-hitter of his own.

-The Pirates offense that day not only helped Leifield to the win but by scoring eight runs in the second game of the doubleheader they ensured that there wouldn’t be enough time to play a full game as darkness was setting upon Philadelphia quickly.
-After six innings, Leifield had allowed just three baserunners, two walks and one reached by error.
+The Pirates offense that day not only helped Leifield to the win, but by scoring eight runs in the second game of the doubleheader, they ensured that there wouldn’t be enough time to play a full game as darkness was setting upon Philadelphia quickly.
+After six innings, Leifield had allowed just three base runners on two walks and one error.
 He had struck out six and more importantly he had not allowed a hit.
-The home plate umpire called the game giving the Pirates a sweep in the doubleheader and their first no-hitter in team history.
-The game isn’t counted as an official no-hitter under the current rules because it was called early but it is still a complete game no-hitter in the boxscore whether officially recognized or not.
+The home plate umpire called the game due to darkness, giving the Pirates a sweep in the doubleheader and their first no-hitter in team history.
+The game isn’t counted as an official no-hitter under the current rules (it was considered one back then) because it was called early, but it is still a complete game no-hitter in the boxscore whether officially recognized now or not.

-Leifield finished the season with an 18-13 1.87 record.
+Leifield finished the season with an 18-13, 1.87 record.
 He had a chance to win 20 games after winning his 18th game with two starts to go but he lost both games he pitched following his no-hit effort.
-He finished 5th in the NL in ERA trailing his teammate Vic Willis and three Chicago Cubs starters who finished 1-2-3 in the ERA standings.
+He finished fifth in the NL in ERA, trailing his teammate Vic Willis and three Chicago Cubs starters who finished 1-2-3 in the ERA standings.
 Leifield’s eight shutouts were the 2nd most in the NL, trailing Mordecai Brown who had nine.
 Only Ed Morris has thrown more shutouts in a single season than Leifield and that happened in 1886 before the move to the NL.